Free Search (24712 images)

 - Copyright Azur Space

 Missions under development or planned for the future require a steady stream of new technologies.
-ESA channels around 8% of its overall budget into technology R&D but our single most important and influential programme is the early-stage Technology Development Envelope, supported through Basic Activities.
+ESA channels around 8% of its overall budget into technology R&D but our single most important and influential programme is the early-stage Technology Development Element, supported through Basic Activities.

 This is the Agency’s basic ‘ideas factory’ across all areas of spaceflight, converting promising concepts into working laboratory prototypes, ready to be taken further by follow-on ESA programmes.